kdakan/German-Lessons-A1/README.md

 # German-Lessons-A1
 German lessons A1 level for the beginner.

-These are not my original, I am gathering these from all over the web to help my own study.
+These are not my original.

+I am gathering these from all over the web to help my own study of German.

 (Work in progress)